LOFAR-VLBI/lofar-vlbi-pipeline/README.md

+# lofar-vlbi-pipeline

-This repository now contains only the preparatory script for generating the required catalogues for running PILOT (https://github.com/LOFAR-VLBI/pilot)
+This contains config files and the wiki for the lofar-vlbi-pipeline

 **The genericpipeline version is no longer supported but can be found at:** https://github.com/lmorabit/lofar-vlbi